-Advent Episcoal Church has a rnage of varied, visible and invisible ministries which keep the church running.
-Some are administrative in nature which often go unseen and unsung - such as Finance - to the more visible - such as Functions.
+Advent Episcopal Church has a wide range of varied, visible and invisible ministries which keep the church running.
+Some are administrative in nature, which often go unseen and unsung - such as Finance - to the more visible - such as Functions.

-Here you'll find details of all our ministries and who is heading them.
-You can also choose to download this page as a PDF.
+Here you'll find details of all our ministries and their respective lay leaders.
+You may download this page as a PDF.

 Office Volunteers - Kimberlee Stevens

 The office is open for Advent’s daily business from 8:30 AM until 1:30 PM Monday through Thursday and Friday from 8:30 AM until 12:30 PM.
 Volunteers assist during those hours.